-A portion of the costs of the 2023 Development is expected to be financed through an additional mortgage loan from the Corporation in a principal amount of \$106,830,000 (the "Senior Non-Accelerating Loan") to be funded from proceeds of bonds issued or to be issued under the Corporation's Multi-Family Housing Revenue Bonds Bond Resolution adopted on July 27, 1993, as amended, or other funds of the Corporation.
-The Senior Non-Accelerating Loan will not be pledged to secure Bonds under the Resolution, and will be secured by a series of first mortgage liens that will be senior to the lien of the mortgage securing the 2023 Mortgage Loan, as described below.
+A portion of the costs of the 2025 Developments is expected to be financed through an additional mortgage loan from the Corporation in a principal amount of \$82,820,000 (the "Senior Non-Accelerating Loan"), to be funded from proceeds of bonds to be issued under the Corporation's Multi-Family Housing Revenue Bonds Bond Resolution adopted on July 27, 1993, as amended, or other funds of the Corporation.
+The Senior Non-Accelerating Loan will not be pledged to secure Bonds under the Resolution, and will be secured by a series of first mortgage liens that will be senior to the lien of the mortgages securing the 2025 Mortgage Loans, as described below.

-The Senior Non-Accelerating Loan is intended to be similar in effect to a fixed real property tax liability with respect to the 2023 Development.
+The Senior Non-Accelerating Loan is intended to be similar in effect to a fixed real property tax liability with respect to the 2025 Developments.
 The Senior Non-Accelerating Loan will be evidenced by a series of mortgage notes (each, a "Senior Note" and, collectively, the "Senior Notes"), one for each separate year during which the Senior Non-Accelerating Loan remains outstanding.
-Each Senior Note will be payable to the Corporation and secured by a corresponding mortgage on the 2023 Development for each such Senior Note.
+Each Senior Note will be payable to the Corporation and secured by a corresponding mortgage on the 2025 Developments for each such Senior Note.
 Each Senior Note will mature in a fixed amount in a particular year of the Senior Non-Accelerating Loan term of forty (40) years.
-The 2023 Borrower will be obligated to make monthly payments on each Senior Note during the year in which such Senior Note matures.
-The blended interest rate (inclusive of servicing fees) for the Senior Non-Accelerating Loan is anticipated to be 5.8675%.
+The 2025 Borrower will be obligated to make monthly payments on each Senior Note during the year in which such Senior Note matures.
+It is anticipated that the blended interest rate (inclusive of a credit enhancement fee) for the Senior Non-Accelerating Loan will be 6.60% and that the loan additionally will require a monthly servicing fee payment of 0.20% per annum of original loan principal.